YashPotdar/deep-learning-pulmonary-edema/index.md

 - The dataset size may have been sufficient for the neural network to distinguish normal and edema cases without the need for segmentation.
 With around 13,000 training images, there was enough data for the neural network to learn the features that distinguish normal and edema cases in the lung and heart regions.
 A smaller dataset may benefit from segmentation as it provides more focused input and could help the neural network to learn the relevant features more accurately.
 Segmentation may yield a better classifier, in this case, due to the lack of the neural network’s ability to have enough data to focus on the heart and lungs.

+Our results reinforce our hypothesis that the addition of confounding factors as features improve the performance of a classifier.
+This suggests that when creating a classifier, it is crucial to understand the features that truly correlate with the target feature.
+In this case, the clinical labels have shown that they have a high impact on the presence of CPE.

+We were also able to create a model that performed better than the model in Huynh’s paper trained on 256x256 images.
+The AUC obtained by the model in the paper was roughly 0.85, whereas our highest-performing model had an AUC of 0.869.

 Overall, while we had expected segmentation to improve the classifier's accuracy, our results suggest that it may not always be necessary or beneficial depending on the dataset size and the neural network's ability to learn relevant features.